 I was going to work on the mines around Talbot Road but was distracted by a bit of serendipity.
 I had found a map of the Lake Desire & Spring Lake hiking area.
 With that map in hand I opened up the Washington State Coal Mine Map Collection.
 OH Boy….
 Did I need all my How to Find A Coal Mine experience to sort the Red Devil/Fire King Mine.
 This post goes into detail on how I align the old and new maps to plan my trip to the actual site.

 I split the Red Devil / Fire King into two blog articles.
-The mine activity crossed over between two housing developments plus this mine not only had a shaft mine but also a surface mine.
-This first one is about the search for the shaft mine and the houses involved when the contractor finds the old mine by accident.
+The mine activity crossed over between two housing developments plus this mine not only had a slope mine but also a surface mine.
+This first one is about the search for the mine and the houses involved when the contractor finds the old mine by accident.
 Told you we forget about these old mines and most that live on top of them have not a clue.

 This is about the Woodside Commons Park that was once a Coal surface strip mine.
 Plus how I found some remnants of the mine operations area where they had the bunker & washing plants.
 Oh and I found coal!!
 That is always a huge success moment.